 One of the most hilarious experiences of my two month trip had to be a wine tasting tour by bicycle.
 Cruising along the quiet vineyards was a lovely way to see the land, but this didn’t last long after a few glasses of wine were consumed!
 Trying to catch up with everyone and, more importantly, trying to remain upright on the bike after each wine stop had us in fits of giggles.

 For lunch, we tucked into a cheese and charcuterie board at a lovely outdoor restaurant and wine bar, and after a few more winery visits, we headed to cool down, and sober up, in the refreshing Wairau river.

 Although you can access the vineyards yourself, it is useful to have a knowledgeable guide to take you around.
-Many wineries are hidden away, not completely open to the public or indeed free, so it is really useful to have an insider insight.
+Many wineries are hidden away, or not completely open to the public so it is really useful to have an insider insight.
 I booked this tour from the visitor centre in Marlborough.
 Most tours are priced roughly the same and you receive a similar experience with them all.